andrewlinzie/terraform-platform/README.md

 ## Purpose
 Defines and provisions AWS infrastructure for the ai-cloud-platform using Terraform.

+This repository is part of the larger AI Cloud Platform and provides the foundational infrastructure that supports:

+- EKS-based microservices (API and AI inference)
+- GitOps-based deployment workflows (ArgoCD)
+- CI/CD pipelines (GitHub Actions and Jenkins)

+See the top-level platform repository for full system architecture and workflow.

 This includes networking, compute, security, and container registry components required to support a hybrid architecture:
 - Microservices (API + AI) on EKS
 - Internal CMS on EC2